Tijani-zainab/Pig-Game/README.md

 # Project Pig-Game📽️
-A javascript built game inspired by my lessons/tutorials.
+A javascript built game inspired by my lessons.
 Perfecting my js skills! will update this as i add more features, [here's](https://gip-game.netlify.app/) 🔗 the link to play guys!

 ### Written in HTML, CSS, and JS,
-Pig-Game is just my project attempt to better my JS skills.
+Pig-Game is my project attempt to better my JS skills.
 [Preview Website](https://gip-game.netlify.app/) 🔗

 #### Rules of the game